The Official Law Firm of UWF Athletics

 Driver Inattention and Technology Problems

-As I mentioned in my recent interview, "A lot of this technology on our phone is designed to be used when the car is moving.
+As our attorney explained in that same interview: "A lot of this technology on our phone is designed to be used when the car is moving.
 How about our maps, our navigational software?
 You see people mounting their phone on their windshield right by their face.
 All that is doing is diminishing their field of vision and distracting their attention.
 It is something that is designed to be used when the car is actually moving, which is very unsafe".

 Intersection Dangers

 Many serious injuries occur at intersections where drivers fail to yield the right-of-way to motorcycles.
-Left-turn collisions remain one of the most common scenarios we see, often resulting in significant injuries that require immediate hospitalization, including traumatic brain injuries (TBIs), which can have long-term physical, cognitive, and emotional effects.
+Left-turn collisions remain one of the most common scenarios in these cases, often resulting in significant injuries that require immediate hospitalization, including traumatic brain injuries (TBIs), which can have long-term physical, cognitive, and emotional effects.

 Most dangerous intersection scenarios: